Hosea Chapter Nine

 What happened at Gilgal that was so bad?
 That is the place where Saul was made the king of Israel.
 That does not sound too bad to us but, in fact, they had God as their king but wanted a man to serve as king just like the nations around them.
 This began what would be a very long string of leaders that drew the people deeper and deeper into idolatry.
 We might wonder how they could have done such a thing as they had God as their leader but wanted a man instead.
 The simple fact is that we do the same thing in many ways today.
 Instead of listening and following God through the Holy Spirit, many compromise to fit in with the crowds around them just as Israel did with the nations.

-My God will reject them because they have not obeyed him; they will be wanderers among the nations.
+My God will cast them aside, because they wouldn't listen to him, and they will become wanderers among the Goyim.

 What is the penalty for their disobedience?
 The penalty is the same as it was for Cain (see Genesis 4) and that is to be "wanderers".
 A wanderer brings to mind the image of a child that has strayed from the safety and direction of their parents and so is at the mercy of the world around them.
 Cain had ignored the direction of God and Israel had gotten to the point where they could not even see the direction of God as they were blinded by their prosperity.
 The same principle applies to our walk with Christ.
 If we become blinded by our prosperity and wander from His direction, then, we are at the mercy of the world around us.
 If we stay focused on His leading and listen to the Counselor that He gave us, we will stay in the safety that He provides.